 VZI’s flagship zinc project, Gamsberg, forms part of the Black Mountain Mining operations, and is located about 30km from the BMM base at Aggeneys.
 Gamsberg is being developed as an open pit mine with a dedicated plant, on one of the largest known, unexploited zinc orebodies in the world.

-While Gamsberg's grade is relatively low – between 6 and 6.5% – its current reserve and resource is 214 million tonnes, and the life of mine is estimated at 30 years.
-A substantial portion of the ore body has yet to be drilled to prove additional reserves and resources.
+While Gamsberg's grade is relatively low – between 6 and 6.5% – its potential is enormous.
+The current reserve and resource is 214M, with a life-of-mine estimated at 30 years.
+A substantial portion of the orebody has yet to be drilled to prove additional reserves and resources.

-With first production expected by mid-2018, Gamsberg will be well positioned to leverage the zinc price, the current buoyancy of which is expected to continue due to a shortfall in zinc supply arising from recent zinc mine closures, others nearing the end of their productive lives, few new mines coming on stream and exploration cutbacks.
+With first production expected by mid-2018, Gamsberg will be well positioned to leverage the prevailing zinc price, the current buoyancy of which is expected to continue due to a shortfall in zinc supply arising from recent zinc mine closures, others nearing the end of their productive lives, few new mines coming on stream and exploration cutbacks.

-It is envisaged that at least a portion of Gamsberg's zinc in concentrate production will be trucked to the Skorpion Refinery in Namibia for refining.
+It is envisaged that at least a portion of Gamsberg's zinc-in-concentrate production will be trucked to the Skorpion Refinery in Namibia for refining.
 While the Skorpion refinery can manage the manganese content of Gamsberg's concentrate, it needs to be configured to refine sulphide concentrate of Gamsberg.
 Gamsberg and Skorpion, linked in this way, would create a substantial southern African integrated zinc-producing complex.